 The final design and environmental analysis will then be presented to the Planning Commission for approval.
-We are currently shooting for spring 2018.

 This project requires Coastal Commission approval, which typically takes six to nine months.